STEM Scholarships for Science and Mathematics

 As part of the Government's commitment to STEM (science, technology, engineering and mathematics), up to 320 public school teachers will have the opportunity to undertake further training as specialists in mathematics and science.

 Approved teachers, you could get financial assistance while you study to become a science or mathematics teacher and be guaranteed a permanent position in a NSW public school.
-Up to 80 Science and Mathematics Scholarships are available for study commencing in 2018.
+Up to 100 STEM Scholarships for Science and Mathematics are available for study commencing in 2019.

 Science and mathematics scholars get: